NuriddinovMA/Charm/README.md

 ### The SVs description
 To simulate SVs, Charm requires the description of rearrangement in the following format (also see the example "test.svs_list.txt" in the testdataset folder):
 ```
-<reference genome id> <mutant genome uniq id> <chromosome> <coordinate chromosome block start> <coordinate of chromosome block end> <the indicator> <new chromosome> <copy number of locus on OLD position> <copy number of locus on NEW position>
+<reference genome id> <mutant genome uniq id> <chromosome> <coordinate chromosome block start> <coordinate of chromosome block end> <indicator> <new chromosome> <copy number of locus on OLD position> <copy number of locus on NEW position>
 ```
-where <reference genome id> and <mutant genome uniq id> are any names to description the reference genome and the modeled rearrangements.
-Every model must be named uniquelly.
-The "+" should be used in <coordinate of chromosome block end> collumn as the symbol of the chromosome end.
-The values in <copy number of locus on OLD position> must be 0 or 1.
-The values in <copy number of locus on NEW position> can be any; the negative values correspondend to the invesrion.

-<the indicator> variants:
+The <indicator> variants:
   - Use "->" for the plain SVs, this indicator designs the start and the end of SVs description
   - Use "!>" for the start of the description of complex SVs
   - Use ">>" for the continuation of description SVs
   - Use ">!" for the end of the description of complex SVs, the all lines between "!>" and ">!" are processed by Charm as one SV.

+The <reference genome id> and <mutant genome uniq id> are any names to description the reference genome and the modeled rearrangements.
+Every model must be named uniquelly.
+All lines between the "!>" and "<!" indicators must have the same name.

+The "+" should be used in <coordinate of chromosome block end> column as the symbol of the chromosome end.

+The values in <copy number of the locus on OLD position> must be 0 or 1.

+The values in <copy number of the locus on NEW position> can be any; the negative values correspond to the inversion.

 Examples:

 *(1)* An general translocation; the moving of locus 1:1Mb-2Mb to 7Mb: